 PTS employs approximately 70 full-time staff and more than 100 students.

 Search for openings using the University's employment portal - type "Parking & Transportation Services" in the keyword search.

 All applicants must be registered undergraduate students at the University of Minnesota.
 During fall and spring semesters, students must maintain a minimum of six credits per semester to remain eligible for employment.

 - Flexible scheduling - shifts vary from early morning to late evening.
-Students can work as little as 15 hours or up to 20 hours per week.
+Students can work as few as 10 hours or as many as 28 hours per week.